nivi2407/Payment_Gateway_Integration/README.md

 > [!NOTE]
 > <a href="https://razorpay.com/docs/payments/payment-button/donations/">Follow these steps</a> to integrate razorpay button

-> [!IMPORTANT]
-> *The donation button provided in this repository is for demonstration purposes only.
-It operates in test mode and does not process real payments.
-No actual money will be transferred when using this button.
-Please do not attempt to use real payment information.*

 Demo video:

 https://github.com/nivi2407/Payment_Gateway_Integration/assets/79712578/10cba9df-ca9e-4282-a99c-cdd23d475edc

+> [!IMPORTANT]
+> *This repository simply provides a sample donation button for testing purpose.
+It does not process actual payments; instead, it runs in test mode.
+Using this button will not result in the transmission of real money.
+Kindly refrain from attempting to enter your actual payment details.*